ayrat555/ton/README.md

 # Ton

 TON (The Open Network) SDK.
-It allows:
+It has the following features:

+- Generate a random mnemonic
 - Generate a seed from a mnemonic
 - Generate public and private keys from a seed
 - Generate a v4r2 wallet from a public key